pietrocaselani/setup-my-mac/Readme.md

 * `pip install ansible`

-Now you should edit the `config.yml` to set your information and then you can just use `./run.sh` to execute Ansible.
+Now you can just use `./run.sh -n "Your Name" -e your@email.com` to execute Ansible.
 Remember to input your password when asked.

 # Which applications will be installed??